 A freezer is one of the easiest home appliances to install since it can plug into a standard wall electrical outlet.
-However, connecting power to a freezer is not the only thing you need to consider when you are buying one.
+Connecting power to a freezer is not the only thing you need to consider when you are buying one.

 A freezer generally has the longest expected life cycle of any kitchen appliance, so the installation is long term.
-And once placed and filled with frozen foods, a freezer is not impossible but extremely difficult to relocate, so it's best to be sure that the place you pick to install it will be appropriate for the long haul.
+Once placed and filled with frozen foods, a freezer is not impossible but difficult to relocate, so it's best to be sure that the place you pick to install it will be appropriate for the long haul.

 Picking a Type of Freezer

-There are two main types of freezers, chest and upright models and each has its own pros and cons which should be considered before deciding on a freezer type, since installation may vary depending on the type you choose.
-Door swing- right or left -also varies per model and can either impede or improve access to contents depending on placement.
+There are two main types of freezers, chest and upright models and each has its pros and cons which should be considered before deciding on a freezer type, since installation may vary depending on the type you choose.
+Door swing--right or left--also varies per model and can either impede or improve access to contents depending on placement.

 Upright freezers tend to blend in the kitchen more easily than chest models, though that can be a matter of preference.
 Upright models are available in manual or automatic defrost, while a chest freezer usually has to be defrosted manually.
 A chest freezer offers the best energy savings, but not necessarily the most convenience when it comes to organizing or finding stored frozen foods.

-Other possible locations for placing a freezer include the kitchen, utility room, basement or garage and laundry room.
+Other possible locations for placing a freezer include the kitchen, utility room, basement, garage, and laundry room.
 When space is limited, you may want to consider locating a freezer in a guest room or outdoor shed.

 Anytime a freezer is installed outdoors, you should ensure that the climate temperature is appropriate for a freezer.
 Manufacturers will usually provide recommended temperatures for efficient freezer operation, in product manuals.